 Manifesto

 OpenOverland is not a vehicle.
-It is an engineering standard for livable overland shells.
+It is an engineering standard for overland vehicle systems.

 The project is grounded in respect for proven engineering principles: structural clarity, explicit load paths, durability, and long-term serviceability.